samirelanduk/valerius/docs/source/contributing.rst

 What does and doesn't make a good Pull Request?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An ideal pull request for docupy is one that either adds a function (or
+An ideal pull request for valerius is one that either adds a function (or
 set of functions which carry out a single piece of functionality), or
 modifies the minimal amount of code to fix one bug.
 One pull request,
 one feature.

-If your pull request modifies large parts of docupy, changes the way the
+If your pull request modifies large parts of valerius, changes the way the
 core API works for the user, or adds an entirely new class, there's a
 good chance it won't be merged.